wtsi-hgi/hgi-vault/doc/design.md

 * The vault directory will be a single directory named `.vault` in the root of a group's directory ([defined later](#vault-location)).

-* The vault directory will contain two subdirectories: `keep` and `archive`.
+* The vault directory will contain two subdirectories ("branches"):
+  `keep` and `archive`.

 * Within these respective directories, hardlinks of marked files will exist.
-The names of said hardlinks will be the base64 encoding of their path, relative to the vault's location, at time of marking.
+The names of said hardlinks will be the base64 encoding of their path, relative to the vault's location, at the time of marking.

 For example, say a user marks `my_group/path/to/some/file` for archival.
 The relative path to the file from the vault location is